 This is a very handy little application.
 It’s been developed by the QEMU team.
-The software is very useful when dealing with virtualization, Qemu-img is available for both windows and Linux.
+The software is very useful when dealing with virtualization, Qemu-img is available for both Windows and Linux.
 Its function is to give you the ability to change the format of a given virtual disk file to the majority of the popular virtual disk formats that are used across platforms.
-Let’s say you are using virtual box in Windows and want to migrate the virtual disk to be used on a mac, in parallels, you can use this simple program to achieve this with minimum effort.
+Let’s say you are using the virtual box in Windows and want to migrate the virtual disk to be used on a mac, in parallels, you can use this simple program to achieve this with minimum effort.

 Our purpose of writing about this today is slightly different from Qemu-img’s mainstream usage, we want to focus on how we can use this application to convert a virtual disk image, whole or split into a .raw file that can be used with most of the popular forensic frameworks that are available.